-The School of Law Office of Financial Aid provides services to assist students in financing their legal careers.
+The Office of Student Financial Assistance and Employment provides services to assist students in financing their legal careers.
 The Office counsels and assists students regarding financial aid eligibility and application processes.
 The University's Office of Student Account Services assists students with issues regarding account billing, disbursement of aid, refunds and direct deposit.